-Acclaimed journalist Paul Workman helms CTV National News’ international coverage from London.
+Acclaimed journalist Paul Workman helms CTV NATIONAL NEWS’ international coverage from London, England.

-Contributing more than 30 years to Canadian journalism, Workman has a wealth of experience and has covered a multitude of national and international news events.
-Reporting from locations throughout Canada, the U.S., Europe and Asia, Workman has covered notable news events including war in the Middle East, the revolutionary changes in Eastern Europe and the tragic death of Princess Diana.
+With more than 30 years’ experience in Canadian journalism, Workman has covered a multitude of national and international news events.
+Reporting from locations throughout Canada, the U.S., Europe, and Asia, Workman has covered notable news events including war in the Middle East, revolutionary changes in Eastern Europe, and the tragic death of Princess Diana.

 Previously, Workman was a foreign correspondent for CBC News, based first in Jerusalem and then Paris.
-He witnessed nearly two decades of change and conflict—two wars in Iraq, the early peace accords between the Palestinians and the Israelis and the fall of the Taliban in Afghanistan.
-Other career highlights include riding into Kosovo with Canadian forces and celebrating with Germans as the Berlin Wall came down and Communism collapsed.
+He witnessed nearly two decades of change and conflict—two wars in Iraq, the early peace accords between the Palestinians and the Israelis, and the December 2001 fall of Taliban rule in Afghanistan.
+Other career highlights include riding into Kosovo with Canadian forces and celebrating with Germans as the Berlin Wall came down.

-Workman won a Gemini in 1997 in the Best Reportage category and has been nominated six times for Geminis for reporting.
+Workman won a Gemini Award (now Canadian Screen Award) in 1997 in the Best Reportage category and has been recognized with six Gemini nominations for reporting.

-Workman, who studied journalism at Ryerson, is fluently bilingual and has done a great deal of documentary work over the years.
+Workman, who studied journalism at Ryerson, is fluently bilingual in English and French and has contributed to a multitude of documentaries over the years.